SkyNalix/PixelArk/README.md

 The app will also let you organize media using tags and provide a clean interface to keep everything easy to access.

+This is a learning project, so I'm not accepting merge requests.

 ## Tech stack

 - Tauri (Rust backend)